 Knowing our students have unexpectedly had to face major upheavals this semester, including moving out of the residence halls and transitioning to remote learning, several alumni have asked how they can help.
 An emergency fund was created focused on providing COVID-19 relief to students, so financial hardship doesn’t cause disruption in a student’s ability to pursue their education.

 Just because our students aren’t on campus, Southeast is still supporting them mind, body, and spirit!
 Rec Center staff have been sharing online workouts for students...or others (we’re looking at you, alumni) to enjoy.

-Our Counseling and Disability Services staff are doing remote sessions with students at this time to keep everyone safe, but they also shared some great resources for all of us to keep our stress levels in check and our mental health healthy.
+Our Center for Behavioral Health and Accessibility staff are doing remote sessions with students at this time to keep everyone safe, but they also shared some great resources for all of us to keep our stress levels in check and our mental health healthy.

 Many Americans have transitioned to working from home which has brought forth lots of new experiences ranging from seeing all your coworkers’ homes via Zoom team meetings to juggling working with parenting with educating your kids as schools closed to slow the spread of the virus.
 With so many new responsibilities, we’ve curated resources from across campus and the internet to help you do all the above while maintaining a work life balance.

 As we learn to social distance, social media and technology have never been more important in keeping us connected.
 Below are a few campus social media accounts you may want to like or follow so you stay connected, stay in the know, or stay entertained.

 KRCU and NPR are providing vital information on how to keep your family and community safe and healthy amidst the COVID-19 outbreak.
 From a local calendar of virtual events to NPR’s Weekly Coronavirus Roundup airing each Sunday at 3 p.m., we have the news and information you need.